chromeos/chromeos.dev/pages/en/publish/play-billing-backend.md

 The [`purchases.subscriptions:get`](https://developers.google.com/android-publisher/api-ref/purchases/subscriptions/get) method of the Google Play Developer API is the source of truth for managing user subscriptions.
 If you manage the state of your subscribers on a secure backend server, you should keep its state in sync with Google servers.
 However, frequent polling of Google Play Developer API can lead to hitting the API quota restrictions and delays in receiving notifications for important user actions (like cancelling or upgrading of a subscription).

-[Real-Time Developer Notifications (RTDN)](https://developer.android.com/google/play/billing/getting-ready#configure-rtdn) is a Google Play Billing feature that sends your server an instant notification when a subscriber entitlement state changes (e.g., subscription purchased, subscription cancelled, subscription on hold).
+[Real-Time Developer Notifications (RTDN)](https://developer.android.com/google/play/billing/getting-ready#configure-rtdn) is a Google Play Billing feature that sends your server an instant notification when a subscriber entitlement state changes (e.g. subscription purchased, subscription cancelled, subscription on hold).
 With RTDN, you can keep your subscriber database in sync only by responding to these notifications, instead of polling the Google Play Developer API regularly.

 Your back-end server will receive a [`SubscriptionNotification`](https://developer.android.com/google/play/billing/rtdn-reference#sub) for events affecting subscription state such as renewals and cancellations.
 Then, call the Google Play Developer API with the purchase token in the notification to get the complete status and update your own backend state.